mercadopago/devsite-docs/guides/payments/api/previous-requirements.en.md

 ## Learn our API References

-If you cannot use our official SDKs, you will have all the information about data queries and responses available to interact directly with our APIs in [API References](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/payments/_payments/post/).
+If you can't use our official SDKs, you will have all the information about data queries and responses available to interact directly with our APIs in [API References](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/payments/_payments/post/).

 ## Meet the requirements for the production environment

 When you develop your integration, consider all the [requirements for the production environment](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/payments/api/goto-production/).
-This process can ensure your customers' data security, compliance with legal standards or provisions in each country, and the best shopping experience for your sales.
+This process can ensure your customer's data security, compliance with legal standards or provisions in each country, and the best shopping experience for your customers.

-Once your integration is ready, to start receiving payments you just need to fill out the form for the production environment in the [Credentials section]([FAKER][CREDENTIALS][URL]).
+Once your integration is ready, you just need to fill out the form for to go to production in the [Credentials section]([FAKER][CREDENTIALS][URL]) to start receiving payments.

 ---